Exploring the Sustainable Development Goals

 No matter how promising these education initiatives are, they will not work in the long-term unless they are also sustainable.
 Opportunity invests in low-cost, privately funded schools, which means that their proprietors are entrepreneurs and their schools are small businesses.
 Because these private schools operate within the broader economy, school proprietors must respond to market needs and deliver desirable services to stay afloat.
 Research has found that “inspired entrepreneurs have fostered a marketplace that is accountable to student satisfaction and success.
 Enabled with the freedom to compete with one another, to utilize local knowledge, and with less government regulation, these entrepreneurs have achieved a truly remarkable outcome: affordable private schools that are helping the poor.”20

 At Opportunity International, we have seen that sustainability extended to our Education Finance loans and tools.
-Through a targeted Education Campaign, Opportunity raised $30M in grant capital, which has helped us invest more than $90M in schools and parents’ around the world to help students go to school and access quality education.
+In 2020, we invested over $86 million in schools and families around the world to help students go to school and access quality education.

 As we send our kids back to school this fall, take a moment to remember your own education—the years of schooling that formed you and grew you and shaped you into the person you are today.

-And then remember the 263 million children and youth who aren’t in school today.
+And then remember the hundred of millions of children and youth who aren’t in school today.
 Who won’t be in school tomorrow.
 Or the day after that.